matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 method described in Chapter 2.
 Figure 8.2.7 shows the side-by-side boxplots for Example 8.2.1.
 Note that in Figure 8.2.7 the variable of interest is represented by the vertical axis rather than the horizontal axis.

+**Alternatives**

-Alternatives If the data available for analysis do not meet the assumptions for one-way analysis of variance as discussed here, one may wish to consider the use of the Kruskal-Wallis procedure, a nonparametric technique discussed in Chapter 13.
+If the data available for analysis do not meet the assumptions for one-way analysis of variance as discussed here, one may wish to consider the use of the Kruskal-Wallis procedure, a nonparametric technique discussed in Chapter 13.

-Testing for Signiﬁcant Differences Between Individual Pairs of Means When the analysis of variance leads to a rejection of the null hypothesis of no difference among population means, the question naturally arises regarding just which pairs of means are different.
-In fact, the desire, more often than not, is to carry

-out a signiﬁcance test on each and every pair of treatment means.
+**Testing for Signiﬁcant Differences Between Individual Pairs of Mean**

+ When the analysis of variance leads to a rejection of the null hypothesis of no difference among population means, the question naturally arises regarding just which pairs of means are different.
+In fact, the desire, more often than not, is to carry out a signiﬁcance test on each and every pair of treatment means.
 For instance, in Example 8.2.1, where there are four treatments, we may wish to know, after rejecting H 0 : m 1 = m 2 = m 3 = m4 , which of the six possible individual hypotheses should be rejected.
 The experimenter, however, must exercise caution in testing for signiﬁcant differences between individual means and must always make certain that the procedure is valid.